hotosm/raw-data-api/docs/CONFIG_DOC.md

 ### 7. Configure celery and redis

 Galaxy API uses [Celery 5](https://docs.celeryq.dev/en/stable/getting-started/first-steps-with-celery.html) and [Redis 6](https://redis.io/download/#redis-stack-downloads) for task queue management , Currently implemented for Rawdata endpoint.
-6379 is the default port , You can change the port according to your configuration for the current docker compose use following
+6379 is the default port . if you are running redis on same machine your broker could be ```redis://localhost:6379/```.
+You can change the port according to your configuration for the current docker compose use following

 ```
 [CELERY]